How the United States uses energy

 - The commercial sector includes offices, malls, stores, schools, hospitals, hotels, warehouses, restaurants, and places of worship and public assembly.

-- The electric power sector consumes primary energy to generate most of the electricity the other four sectors consume.
+- The electric power sector consumes primary energy to generate most of the electricity to sell to the other four sectors.

-Each sector consumes primary energy.
-The industrial, transportation, residential, and commercial sectors also use most of the electricity (a secondary energy source) the electric power sector produces.
-These sectors are called end-use sectors because they purchase or produce energy for their own consumption and not for resale.
+In addition to primary energy use, the industrial, transportation, residential, and commercial sectors also purchase and use most of the electricity (a secondary energy source) the electric power sector produces and sells.
+These four sectors are called end-use sectors because they purchase or produce energy for their own consumption and not for resale.

+U.S. energy consumption increased year over year in 49 of the 69 years from 1949 to 2018.
 In 2009, this general historical trend of year-over-year increases in energy consumption changed sharply because of the economic recession.
-In 2009, real gross domestic product (GDP) fell 2.8% compared with 2008, and total energy consumption decreased by nearly 5%, the largest single-year decreases in both real GDP and in total energy consumption from 1949 through 2017.
-Decreases in energy consumption occurred in all four major end-use sectors in 2009 (residential—3%, commercial—3%, industrial—9%, and transportation—3%).
+In 2009, real gross domestic product (GDP) fell 2.5% compared with 2008, and total energy consumption decreased by nearly 5%, the largest single-year decreases in both real GDP and in total energy consumption from 1949 through 2009.

-Total annual energy consumption increased in five of the years between 2009 and 2017 and decreased in five of the years.
-Total U.S. energy consumption in 2017 was about 3.4% less than the record high consumption in 2007, but about 3.7% higher than consumption in 2009.
+In the nine years from 2010 through 2018, total annual energy consumption increased in five of the years and decreased in four of the years.
+In 2018, total U.S. energy consumption reached a record high of about 101 quadrillion British thermal units (Btu), which was about 0.3% higher than the previous record-high consumption in 2007.
 Economic growth and other factors such as weather and fuel prices can influence consumption in each sector differently.